The Simultaneous Assignment Problem: Approximation Algorithms

-In what follows, our aim is to construct an optimal solution to (\ref{lp:laminarCoverLp}).
-First, consider the following representation of maximal laminar category systems. \begin{claim} There is one-to-one correspondence between maximal laminar category systems of $\mc C$ and labeled trees on nodes $v_0,\dots,v_k$ in which the maximum distance from $v_0$ is at most $k'$. \end{claim} \begin{proof} Let $\mc X\in\mc L_{\mc C}$ be a maximal laminar category system, and let $\mc I = \{I : C_I\in\mc X\}$ .
-Let $E'_i$ denote those edges in $E_i$ which are contained in some of the categories in $\mc X$, where $i=1,\dots,k$.
+Our aim is to construct an optimal solution to (\ref{lp:simultan:laminarCoverLp}).
+First, consider the following representation of maximal laminar category systems, which resembles the usual arborescence-representation of laminar families~\cite[Page 36]{AF11}. \begin{lemma} There is a one-to-one correspondence between maximal laminar category systems of $\mc C$ and labeled trees on nodes $v_0,\dots,v_k$ in which the maximum distance from $v_0$ is at most $k'$. \end{lemma} \begin{proof} Let $\mc F\in\mc L_{\mc C}$ be a maximal laminar category system, and let $\mc I = \{I : C_I\in\mc F\}$.
+Let $E'_i$ denote those edges in $E_i$ which are contained in some of the categories in $\mc F$, where $i\in\{1,\dots,k\}$.
 We also define $E_0=C_\emptyset=E\setminus\bigcup E'_i$.
-By definition, the system formed by $E'_0,\dots,E'_k$ is laminar, meaning that $E'_i$ and $E'_j$ are either disjoint or one contains the other.
+By definition, the system formed by $E'_0,\dots,E'_k$ is laminar, meaning that $E'_i$ and $E'_j$ are either disjoint or one of them contains the other.
 The former case holds if and only if there exists no $I\in\mc I$ such that $\{i,j\}\subseteq I$.
 In the latter case, when one of $E'_i$ and $E'_j$ contains the other, one can assume without loss of generality that $E'_i\subseteq E'_j$.
-By~(\ref{eq:catDef}), this holds if and only if there exists no $I\in\mc I$ such that $i\in I$ and $j\notin I$.
+By~(\ref{eq:simultan:catDef}), this holds if and only if there exists no $I\in\mc I$ such that $i\in I$ and $j\notin I$.